graphql-dotnet/server/README.md

 }
 ```

-Middleware can be configured by passing a configuration delegate to `new AzureGraphQLActionResult()`.
+Middleware can be configured by passing a configuration delegate to `new GraphQLExecutionActionResult()`.
-Multiple schemas are supported by the use of `AzureGraphQLActionResult<TSchema>()`.
+Multiple schemas are supported by the use of `GraphQLExecutionActionResult<TSchema>()`.
 It is not possible to configure subscription support, as Azure Functions do not support WebSockets
 since it is a serverless environment.